 To start with, you have to stop drinking.
 The withdrawal that manifests with alcohol addiction is more intense than heroin withdrawal.
 For this reason, the best way to go about quitting is to visit a detox center.

 Once detox finishes, it’s time to seek professional help at a rehab center.
 Addiction programs help people overcome addiction in healthy ways.
 They teach addiction management and prevention skills for avoiding relapse after treatment.
 You’ll participate in individual and group therapy to learn more about the underlying cause of addiction and will find the strength and support you need for long-term sobriety.

 Don’t let alcohol control your life.
 Find out what it takes to end your drinking problem.
-Reach out for help today at 866-314-3222 for more information.
+Reach out for help today at 866.314.3222 for more information.